Encyclopaedia

 Water Quality: Requires very clean and highly oxygenated waters, with constant warm temperatures (24-28°C / 75-82°F) and acidic or sub-neutral pH (5.5-7.2).
 Intolerant to the accumulation of nitrates on the bottom.

-Aquarium Reproduction: Cave spawner.
+Aquarium Breeding: Cave spawner.
 Reproduction requires very soft water and cool water changes to trigger it.
 The male takes care of the brood (20-40 huge yellow eggs) trapping it in the cave and fanning oxygen.

 Risks and Diseases: Suffers from bacterial ulcers or fin erosion if organic debris rots under the rocks of its territory.
 A strict bottom siphoning protocol is essential.